Religious Education

 Religious Education is taught as a discrete subject at our school by the Class Teacher and as a church school, it has core subject status.
 The Religious Education scheme of work reflects the fact that the religious traditions of Great Britain are in the main Christian whilst taking account of the teaching and practices of the other principal religions represented in Great Britain.

 Progress in Religious Education is measured against key learning intentions from the various units taught.
 These intentions focus on key aspects of different religions and themes within Christianity and vary depending on the key stage.
 Earlier assessment begins with pupils being able to recall, retell and name in the Foundation Stage and Key Stage 1, progressing towards pupils making comparisons, explaining and expressing their personal views on Religion by the end of Key Stage 2.
-Teacher’s complete the assessment document on a yearly basis, making a note of the children’s progress and attainment.
+Teachers complete the assessment document on a yearly basis, making a note of the children’s attainment.

 Every class prepares and leads a service for the school at our Parish Church, St Paul’s.
 The content of the services draws on the Religious Education curriculum and the Christian calendar.
 Visits to other churches and places of worship, including St Paul’s Cathedral, are incorporated into the curriculum where possible.
-In January each year we celebrate the life of our patron saint, St Paul through a week-long series of activities, culminating in a special assembly led by Year 2.
+In January we celebrate the life of our patron saint, St Paul through a week-long series of activities, culminating in a special assembly led by Year 2.

-Our school motto “Caring for all: Growing with God” underpins all that we do.
 Every classroom has a dedicated RE Prayer and Reflection corner.
 This reinforces to pupils, staff and visitors the importance of RE in our Christian School and welcomes children to share their own prayers and beliefs.

 The Power of Prayer